ArghyaDS/Sample_Med_QA_Pair/README.md

 |English_Output (Answer)|300 Answers in English|

 # Citation Information
-If you find this benchmark dataset helpful, please consider giving a star and citing:
+If you find this benchmark dataset helpful, please consider giving a star and cite our paper from here:

 ```
 @article{sen2024healthcare,